Co-authored by James Clampffer, Deepak Majeti.

 While some analytical tools like Hive, Presto and Impala currently support complex types, these tools have significant limitations for complex types.
 Some of the major limitations that we have observed are:

-- Materialize very early at the scan step
+- Materialize very early at the scan step (expand complex data types to sparse row and column data)

 - Do not use columnar execution